emenier/manifolds/README.md

 </br>
 </br>
 </br>
-***Algorithm Idea:*** Iteratively assign each point to the closest cluster and move the cluster to the barycenters of the assigned points until convergence.
+***Algorithm Idea:*** Iteratively assign each point to the closest cluster and move the cluster to the barycenter of the assigned points until convergence.

 ```python